chapel-lang/chapel/doc/rst/language/spec/modules.rst

 call restricts the set of candidate functions to those in the specified module.

-If code refers to symbols that are defined by multiple modules, the compiler will issue an error.
+If code tries to access a symbol that conflicts with one or more other symbols defined in other modules, the compiler will issue an error.
 Qualified naming can be used to disambiguate the symbols in this case.

    *Example (ambiguity.chpl)*.